I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 Lessons from the Failed 5-Model Configuration

-This is a trap that subtly affects LLM Router configurations—when the cost difference between adjacent models is too large, the MLP tends to lean toward the cheaper side.
-I experienced firsthand here that keeping a continuous gradient of roughly 1.5–3x steps is the basic practice for building quality-preserving routing.
+This is a subtly impactful trap when building an LLM Router — when the cost difference between adjacent models is too large, the MLP tends to favor the cheaper side.
+I learned from experience here that the basic practice for building quality-preserving routing is to maintain continuity with increments of about 1.5–3x.

 The final configuration I rebuilt is as follows.